Thimlich Ohinga: Architectural style

 The architectural style of the Thimlich Ohinga mirrors the building style of Great Zimbabwe, 1900 mi to the south in Zimbabwe, albeit smaller in size.
 One striking difference between the two is unlike Great Zimbabwe, Thimlich Ohinga was constructed using unshaped and random loose stones made from local basalt.
 At both sites, mortar and dressing were not used and therefore great care and skill was needed to ensure stability.
 The walls at Thimlich Ohinga are free standing, 1 m thick with no dug foundation.
 They are 0.5–4.5 m in height.
-The ovoid walls intersect with each other in a curved and zigzag fashion, using intermittent buttresses to add to stability.
+The ovoid walls intersect with each other in a curved and zigzag fashion, using intermittent buttresses to add stability.
 Similar enclosures found in Northern Nyanza have other features such as rock pillars and stone linings.
 The gates have stone lintels and engraved markings.

 Thimlich Ohinga is an example of defensive savanna architecture, which eventually became a traditional style in various parts of East and Southern Africa.
-Taken together with the other stone built enclosures, Thimlich Ohinga creates the impression of a society with a centralised system of control and communal lifestyle that was spread around the Lake Victoria region.
+Taken together with the other stone built enclosures, Thimlich Ohinga creates the impression of a society with a centralised system of control and communal lifestyle that spread around the Lake Victoria region.
 Later forms of this stone-walled architecture can be seen on some traditional houses in Western and South-Western Kenya.

 Internal features

 A watchtower constructed from raised rocks is found immediately after the entrance.
 There are three entrances to the main monument at Thimlich Ohinga with one west facing and two east facing.
 The structures are partitioned into corridors, several smaller enclosures and depressions.
 Circular depressions and raised platforms are found where the houses within the enclosures were constructed.
 The main monument has six house pits and five enclosures within it.
 The north-eastern side of the main enclosure at Thimlich Ohinga has a recreational games section where a Mancala like board game, locally known as ajua, is curved into the rock surface.
 Grinding stones for grain are also found at the site.
 Livestock pens for cattle, sheep, goats, chicken, guinea fowl with retaining walls for gardens were also built.
 Animal remains on the site include domestic and wild species such as cattle, ovicaprids (sheep and goats), chicken, fish, hartebeest (Kongoni), duiker and hare.
 The entryways were intentionally constructed as small passageways, so that potential intruders could be quickly subdued by guards stationed on the watchtower near the entrance.
 The watchtower gives a good view of the whole complex and surrounding area.
 The enclosures also feature smaller side forts which contained houses, dining areas, animal pens, and granaries.

 An iron smith was present at Thimlich Ohinga.
 Iron slag, smoking bellows and iron objects have been found in a partially walled area next to the main enclosure.
-Imported glass beads at the site indicate that Thimlich Ohinga was part of a network of long distance trade.
+Imported glass beads at the site indicate that Thimlich Ohinga was part of a network of long-distance trade.